 Many professionals invest hours and hours into writing content for their social media pages without ever thinking about how their efforts will translate into results.
 This is a mistake that you simply can’t afford to make.
 That said, figuring out what the return on your investment will be is sometimes tricky when it comes to online portals like LinkedIn.

+So how can you tell when your work is paying off?
 Here are a few ways to monitor your LinkedIn page and determine whether or not it’s helping your job search.

 The quickest and easiest way to see if you have an effective LinkedIn page is to watch your profile views.
 If your profile is circulating well in LinkedIn, you should see a steady amount of weekly views.
 You also want to watch the number of connection invitations that you receive.